 The most recommended places to visit are very close and can be explored on foot but also by taxi.

 To move between cities there is also the Moroccan national train company (ONCF), which on its website indicates routes, schedules and prices (only in French).
-It also allows you to book online, but unfortunately it is necessary to have a Moroccan credit card: https://www.oncf.ma/.
+It also allows you to book online, but, unfortunately, it is necessary to have a Moroccan credit card: https://www.oncf.ma/.
 It has the disadvantage of being slow and unpunctual, but it is more comfortable than the bus or taxi.
-It has two categories (first and second class) with a difference of approximately 30% on the value of the ticket.
+It has two categories (first and second class) with a difference of approximately 30% in the value of the ticket.

 Fitness and Health

-Medina Gym (91 Avenue Ibn Abbar Marshan) is one of the best hardcore gyms with bodybuilding, fitness, body building, cardio machines, stationary bikes, and sauna, among others.
+Medina Gym (91 Avenue Ibn Abbar Marshan) is one of the best hardcore gyms with bodybuilding, fitness, bodybuilding, cardio machines, stationary bikes, and a sauna, among others.